guillaume-humbert/python3-sqlalchemy/doc/_sources/mappers.txt

     parent.children.append(Child())
     print parent.children[0]

 Collections are not limited to lists.
-Sets, mutable sequences and almost any other Python object that can act as a container can be used in place of the default list.
+Sets, mutable sequences and almost any other Python object that can act as a container can be used in place of the default list, by specifying the ``collection_class`` option on ``relation()``.

 .. sourcecode:: python+sql